-Both students and teachers must declare that the work is the student's own:
+Both students and teachers must declare that the work

+is the student's own:

-each student must sign a declaration before submitting their work to their teacher.
+- each student must sign a declaration before submitting their work to their teacher.
 A candidate authentication statement that can be used is available to download from the OCR website.
-These statements should be kept within the centre until all enquiries about results, malpractice and appeal issues have been resolved.
-A mark of zero must be recorded if a student cannot confirm the authenticity of their work teachers must declare the work submitted for centre assessment is the student's own work by completing a centre authentication form (CCS160) for each unit.
-Centre authentication forms should be kept within the centre until all post-results issues have been resolved.
+These statements should be kept within the centre until all enquiries about results, malpractice and appeal - issues have been resolved.
+A mark of zero must be recorded if a student cannot confirm the authenticity of their work they've covered in a specific piece of work.